Privacy in New Zealand is defined by the 12 privacy principles that are found in the Privacy Act.

 Schools must follow these as law, but they are designed to act as a guide to help schools and other agencies make the right decisions around the collection, storage, use and disclosure of private information.

-- ensuring that the agency complies with the Act;
+- Ensuring that the agency complies with the Act; and

-- dealing with requests made to the agency for access to, or correction of personal information;
+- Dealing with requests made to the agency for access to, or correction of personal information; and

 To do this, the privacy officer needs to be familiar with the Privacy Act and the school’s obligations under it.